Fast-64/fast64/README.md

 There may occur cases where code is formatted differently based on the code use case.
 In the tools panel under the SM64 File Settings subheader, you can toggle decomp compatibility.

 ### Common Issues
-Inivisible Mesh : Bone is not set to deform, or geometry is skinned to more than one bone.

 Game crashes: Invalid function address for switch/function/held object bones.